-Then what about keeping warm in the winter?
+On colder days, a sailing hat is key to keeping you warm on the water.
 The ubiquitous beanie might be the obvious starting point.
 Or you could have a lined sailing hat, perhaps waterproof, that incorporates ear-warmers and a peak.

 Some of the best sailing hats serve multiple purposes too.
 They might have a brim for sun-protection and be made of a water-repellent material.
-A brim, however, presents all sorts of questions.
-How wide and how stiff should it be?
-A wide, stiff brim might seem best in the sun, but can present a challenge when you’re ducking under the rail on a racing yacht.
+If opting for a brim, consider how wide and how stiff it should be.
+A wide, stiff brim might seem best in the sun, but could present a challenge when you’re ducking under the rail on a racing yacht.

 Whichever type of sailing hat you might choose, there’s plenty to think about.
 Here is our pick of the best sailing hats available right now in various styles.